Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

   A parser can simply loop through the CBOR map.
 Since CBOR maps have a canonical order, minimal implementations may rely on this fact to parse the information needed.

 On the basis of this discussion, this version of the specification will use a CBOR map as message encoding.
-However, this is just a suggestion and suggestions for other message formats are highly welcome.
+However, this is just a first draft and suggestions for other message formats are highly welcome.

 ### Server greeting